EntireTwix/Ruminate/README.md

 # Ruminate
 a lightweight, performance-focused, generic ML library for C++.
-Written in C++20

 # Features